Copycat Twix Bars

 - Gently, fold in flour and salt until flour is incorporated.
 The dough should be still crumbly.
 Do not overmix!

-- With the back of a spoon (or your fingers) spread cookie base in prepared ban.
-Prick it all over with a fork and bake in preheated oven for 20 minutes or until firm to touch and lightly golden brown.
-Don't overcook it or it will be very crumbly!
+- With the back of a spoon (or your fingers) spread cookie base in prepared pan.
+Prick it all over with a fork and bake in preheated oven for 20 minutes or until firm to touch and still very pale and barely golden on edges.
+Do not bake until golden brown, or bars will be very crumbly when being cut.

 - Remove from oven and set aside to cool completely.

 - Make caramel layer: In a medium saucepan, add condensed milk, sugar and butter.
 Cook caramel over low heat until it reaches the boiling point (approximately 9-10 minutes).
 Once the mixture is bubbly, cook for an additional 15-16 minutes constantly stirring as mixture will burn and stick to the pan easily.
 When caramel is done, it will pull itself from the sides of the bowl, it has thickened, and changed color.
 Depending on heat source it could take 30-45 minutes of continuous stirring and cooking.
 The mixture needs to have the consistency/thickness of mayonnaise or dulce de leche.

 - Pour caramel layer over cookie base, making sure it covers entire pan.

 - Make chocolate ganache: Place chocolate chips in a heatproof bowl.
 Heat heavy cream until it reaches boiling point and pour over chocolate chips.
 Let sit for 30 seconds and stir to create a smooth chocolate mixture.
 If chocolate is not melted all the way through, place it in microwave for 20-30 seconds or on top of a pan with boiling water making sure chocolate bowl does not touch water.

 - Pour chocolate over caramel layer and spread evenly.